caspervonb/caspervonb.github.bak/_posts/2015-02-26-live-edit-javascript-amok.markdown

 ## Running Our Application

-Running our application is straight forward,
+Running our application is straight forward, we just pass the entry points to our application.

 ```sh
 amok canvas_demo.js